 The Phase topped our rating metrics in almost every category, and was just a hair below our Editors' Choice winner.
 The only (tiny) thing is our review team didn't care too much for was the zipper, which is small and easily one of the most prone to catching.
 The shoulder and hip girths (60" and 59" respectively) are in line with other performance-oriented mummy bags.
 It's also on the expensive end of the spectrum, but it sure does deliver for the price, and it's the lightest 20F-rated model in our review.

 REI Co-op Igneo 25

-The REI Co-op Igneo 25 wins our overall "Best Value" award, as we feel it offers the best performance for the cost.
-The Igneo offers a superb balance of quality, low weight, packability, and performance for a pretty unbeatable price.
-The Igneo isn't the best price pointed bag, as the $150 Kelty Cosmic Down wins in that category.
-However, for $260, the Igneo is a stand-out sleeping bag, offering solid materials, specs, packed size, and a respectable 700 down-fill; it's nearly half the price and only a few ounces heavier.
-The Igneo is close in compressed volume to some of our award winners, like the Western Mountaineering MegaLite ($470) and Sea to Summit Spark III ($440).
+The REI Co-op Igneo 25 wins our overall "Best Value" award, as it offers the best overall performance for the price.
+It's a superb balance of quality, fairly low weight, solid compressibility, and performance for a pretty unbeatable price.
+The Igneo isn't the cheapest option around (the $150 Kelty Cosmic Down wins in that category), but for $270, the Igneo checks in close to the performance of most high-end bag but at half the price.

 Kelty Cosmic Down 20

 The affordable, yet reasonably light and compressible Kelty Cosmic Down 20, also won our Best Buy award for those on a tight budget.
 While hardly an overall top performer, this is the best down bag we've ever seen for $150.
 This bag is far more durable and compressible than it's similarly priced synthetic insulated counterparts and offers beginning or budget-conscious backpackers an exceptional value.